Revln9/react-agenda/README.md

 | edit |func (items,item) |  | Returns the updated items array and the edited item. |

 ### Events object
-The event object can contain any data you wish that may come in use to you later via the supplied Event Callbacks.
+The event object can contain any data you wish  to keep or display on that event .
 There are however some required fields that must be populated.
-There are also optional data points that can be added to enhance each event.
 ```
   {
    _id            :guid(),